-You may have even blamed lousy seed germination for a meager crop of seedlings when in fact, microscopic plant pathogens were at work below the surface.
+You may have blamed old seeds or even lousy seed germination for a meager crop of seedlings, but more than likely, microscopic plant pathogens were at work below the surface.

-Collectively, these pathogens cause a condition called damping off.
+Collectively, these pathogens cause a condition called damping off disease.

 There’s never any warning when damping off might occur.
 The disease can take hold of a seed before it’s even sprouted, or a seedling before it’s formed its first true leaves.